 Stroll through Gardens by the Bay

 The gigantic waterfront garden has a cool, futuristic feel and plenty of exotic plants, making it a wonderful spot for a leisurely walk.
+It’s definitely one of the top places to visit in Singapore at night.
 Must-see bits include the Flower Dome, which focuses on Mediterranean flora and the Cloud Forest, a misty tropical wonderland with a roaring indoor waterfall (the tallest in the world).
 Want to get closer to the space-age Supertrees?
 Hit the Skyway trail after dusk for a surreal 22-metre high stroll amidst the glowing structures.
 If you have kids to keep amused, toddle off to the huge Children’s Garden, which has sprawling tree houses, a water play area and a toddler zone (free entry, too).

 18 Marina Gardens Drive.
 5am-2am (general areas), 9am-9pm (ticketed areas). $28 (adult), $15 (child) for entry to Cloud Forest and Flower Dome; $5 (adult), $3 child for entry to OCBC Skyway.
 Get discounted tickets here.